-In this article, I will compare the racket specifications of the Clash 100 and the Blade 104, to help you see which one may be better suited for your game.
+In this article, I will compare the specifications of these rackets, to help you see which one may be best suited for your game.

 Wilson Clash 100 vs Blade 104